Alternatives to Traditional Homeowners Insurance

 How to Get a FAIR Plan

-Obtaining a FAIR Plan involves several key steps, including providing evidence of insurance denials and contacting your state's FAIR Plan program.
-Once you have the necessary documentation, you can review the plan details and apply.
+FAIR Plan applications require evidence of insurance denials from multiple companies and contact with your state's program.
+With this evidence, you can review plan details and submit your application.
 Here’s how to get started:

 1. 1